1. World problems

 Claim

 The clearance of native scrub is a critical environmental issue that threatens biodiversity, disrupts ecosystems, and exacerbates climate change.
 This reckless practice not only destroys habitats for countless species but also contributes to soil erosion and loss of carbon sequestration.
-We must recognize the intrinsic value of native scrub and prioritize its preservation.
-Ignoring this problem endangers our natural heritage and undermines the health of our planet for future generations.
+We must prioritize the preservation of native scrub to protect our natural heritage and ensure a sustainable future.
+Ignoring this problem is a disservice to our planet and future generations.
 Immediate action is essential!This information has been generated by artificial intelligence.

 Counter-claim